Department of Family Medicine

 Clinical Associate Professor of Family Medicine, Director of Global Health Education

 From delivering babies to caring for those at the end of their lives and all ages in between, I engage in the full spectrum of family health care.
-I see patients and precept students and residents at the Cleve-Hill Family Health Center in Buffalo; I also practice addiction medicine at a clinic managed by UBMD Family Medicine.
-I perform outpatient procedures as well as visit patients in their homes.
+I see patients and precept students and residents at ECMC Family Health Center in Buffalo; I perform outpatient procedures as well as visit patients in their homes.
 Patient education is an important aspect of my care, because I strongly believe that part of my work is to prevent disease.
 I strive to practice high quality, patient-centered and holistic health care.
 I address not only the physical wellness of my patients, but also their emotional, social and spiritual needs.

-I enjoy teaching students and residents in various settings, e.g., in classrooms, hospitals, outpatient offices, free clinics—and even farther afield in backdrops such as the Adirondack Mountains.
+I enjoy teaching students and residents in various settings, e.g., in classrooms, hospitals, outpatient offices, free clinics—and even farther afield in backdrops such as the Adirondack Mountains and rural Haiti.
 At times, I hold informal seminars at my home.
 Seeing trainees progress through the years and develop into outstanding physicians inspires and gratifies me.

 After completing my residency at UB, my wife, who is also on the medical school’s faculty, and I liked Buffalo so much that we decided to raise our children in Western New York.
 Being a UB faculty member is a perfect fit for me.
 It allows me to teach, care for those in need, pursue my research interests and above all, make a difference.
 I try to live by my personal mission statement: “The purpose of my life is to love and honor God and my family and make a positive and significant difference in the lives of others.”
 Being a medical faculty member at UB gives me the supportive environment and diverse community to work toward those goals every day.